RobloxScriptHub/MikeyHub/README.md

 Will Answer Some Questions About MH

 # Will MikeyHub EVER Become Open Sourced:
 Yes, mikeyhub in the future will become open sourced.
+However, premium wont be opensourced.

 # Is MikeyHub Mobile Supported:
 ATM no. There are no future plans for mobile